akayo-x/akayo-x/README.md

 **Hi there.
-I'm Cameron Class.
+I'm Ayubkhan Khakimov.
 Frontend Developer from Uzbekistan 👋.**
 - 🔭 I’m currently working on Freenlance
 - 🌱 I’m currently learning Vue
 - 💞️ I’m looking to collaborate on ...